Public Art Sculpture Program

 - Selected Artwork must be installed by Sept.
-20, 2019 and removed by Sept.
-1, 2020.
+18, 2020 and removed the first week of September 2021.
 Any sculpture that cannot meet the scheduled installation and de-installation dates may be disqualified and an alternate piece may be chosen.

 Interested artists should submit the following to be considered:

 - A completed online application, which includes:

 - Three (3) digital images of each submitted work.
 Each image should be labeled with the image number, artists name and entry title.

 - Artist statement and brief artist biography